 To share content with your contacts in a private chat, just open the chat with the contact, and choose the “+” button on the bottom right.

 The Chinese love stickers!
-The market of those available is truly huge!
+The market for those available is truly huge!
 Besides the classic emoticons with yellow faces expressing your mood, you can access a sticker market where you can download the ones you like most.

 Some you have to pay for, others are free, and every few days another package is released.
-Often there are holiday themed releases, such as those for the Spring festival.
+Often there are holiday-themed releases, such as those for the Spring festival.

 Once downloaded from “Me”, “sticker gallery”, you can send them by choosing the most appropriate one from the emoticon section, easily distinguishable by the little stylized face.

-With specific applications you can even create your own stickers to send to your friends.
+With specific applications, you can even create your own stickers to send to your friends.